An Executive’s Handbook to Securing Modern Manufacturing Networks and Robots, AI or Not

 Determine how scheduling the training will affect the deployment timing.

-Involve executives in the decision-making process and send them regular reports about the project’s progress.
+Involve executives in decision-making and send them regular reports about the project’s progress.

 Implement compensating controls on the workstations because of the high cybersecurity risk of missing critical patches or using EOL OSs.
 Compensating controls aren’t a replacement for missing patches, but the controls can help tremendously.

 Remember that attackers can exploit security risks long before they are discovered.
 Only when the vulnerability is discovered will the operating system and application developers know to create or release patches to seal that security hole.
-Don’t rely on patches as your sole application and OS security control.
+Refrain from relying on patches as your sole security control for application software and operating systems.

-Additionally, strongly consider hardening the workstations against attacks.
+Additionally, hardening the workstations against attacks is strongly recommended.

 Remove or restrict web and email access.
-This is one of the most effective ways to harden workstations.
-Web and email are two of the most common vectors for malware.
+This is one of the most effective ways to harden workstations, as web and email are two of the most common vectors for malware.

 Summary: